Rectangle 19 1

 You do not need to prove your knowledge of English or take a test if one of the following is true:

-• Moreover, you’ve been in the UK on a family visa for 5 years and you’re extending it as a partner or parent
+• Moreover, you’ve been in the UK on a family visa for five years, and you’re extending it as a partner or parent

 Also, you will not need to prove your knowledge of English if you’re a national of one of the following countries: